What is CBD Wax & How Is It Used?

 Different Types of CBD Wax

-There are a few different types of CBD wax.
+There are a few different types of cannabidiol wax.
 Knowing the differences between each type will help you make an informed decision when it comes to deciding which CBD wax is most beneficial for you.

 Surprisingly, many manufacturers won’t actually list their products with the name “CBD wax.”
 This should give the consumer a reason to pause; ethical and responsible manufacturing practices require accurate and complete labeling.
 Always buy from a reputable manufacturer like Panacea Life Science.
 You are likely to find other CBD waxes labeled as “CBD budder,” “CBD crumble,” “CBD live resin,” or “CBD shatter.”